kravchik/yads/README.md

 In all these cases, white-space indentation would be a pain.

-You can wright in both ways:
+You can write in both ways:
 ```Java
     (a b c)